Majestic Theatre (Broadway): Mid-2020s to present

 After Phantom closed, the vertical sign outside the Majestic was repainted from black to its original red.
 In mid-2024, the musical Gypsy starring Audra McDonald was scheduled as the theater's next production.
 It began previews at the Majestic on November 21, 2024, and officially opened on December 19.
 The production closed in August 2025 after running for 269 performances.
 Afterward, the theater hosted a one-night concert performance featuring the cast of the TV show Hazbin Hotel in October 2025.
+The musical Beaches opened at the theater in April 2026, closing a month later after 38 performances.
+Purple Rain is at the Majestic in April 2027.

 Notable productions

 Productions are listed by the year of their first performance.